 By the way, a lot of accidents happen when getting them out and set up, or washing them and putting them away, so beware – they are to be treated with respect whenever you touch them.

-There are some pretty mixed reviews on the Norpro, however it get’s the thumbs up from a work colleague, who loves the interchangeable blades and makes good use of them to do all his slicing and grating, labelling this a kitchen space saver too.
+There are some pretty mixed reviews on the Norpro, however, it gets the thumbs up from a work colleague, who loves the interchangeable blades and makes good use of them to do all his slicing and grating, labeling this a kitchen space saver too.

-He conceded the non-slip legs do slip and doesn’t rate it as heavy duty, though not flimsy either as his has been in constant use for two years and is still going strong.
+He conceded the non-slip legs do slip and don’t rate it as heavy duty, though not flimsy either as his has been in constant use for two years and is still going strong.

 She really rates this one and so do I – yes we have this model too.